November 3, 2018 – 17th Annual St. Gerard School Auction

 - Dessert/soup/pie- a-month

 - Donate a week/weekend at your family cabin/cottage

 Group Donation Ideas

 The St. Gerard auction begins with a silent auction.
 Each item donated is put into a “store” that corresponds with the items such as “Home,” “Kids,” or “Sports” and has a bidder sheet for you to bid on the item with your bidder number.
 The stores will close in 10-15 minute intervals which should give you a chance to bid on as many items as you would like.

 The Live Auction is the highlight of the evening and consists of 10-20 items/packages.
-An auctioneer and our own school parent, Sheri Jones, host this fun part of the evening.
+An auctioneer and entertainment guru, Grant Hendrickson, host this fun part of the evening.
 It is fun to watch, even if you are not bidding!

 Each year, Ann O’Connor from Piece of Mine Studio in Okemos, helps each class create a special piece of pottery such as a platter, cookie jar, or vase.
 The pieces are beautifully displayed on the night of the auction.
 You have the chance to win your child’s classroom piece by buying raffle tickets and placing your tickets in the box of the item you’d like to win.
 Winners are drawn by the teachers and are announced during the Live Auction.
 It’s another fun part of the night!

 A cherished tradition of the auction is the classroom projects.
 Each classroom, with a parent volunteer coordinator and parent helpers, creates a special project to be bid on at the silent auction.
 Past projects have included personalized cookbooks, mosaic birdbaths and tables, photography, game tables, etc. The Classroom Project Committee Chair can assist with ideas if needed.
 Projects should be started as soon as a parent coordinator is found.
 There will be sign up sheets for this at the open house.